From Staff Reports

-Anthony Long, 41, was charged with conspiring to distribute 50 or more grams of meth or 500 grams or more of a mixture containing meth.
-The penalty is at least 10 years in prison and up to a $4 million fine if the individual has no felony drug convictions.
-The parameters double if the person has been convicted of a felony drug charge before.
+Anthony Long, 41, of Chatsworth, was charged with conspiring to distribute 50 or more grams of meth or 500 grams or more of a mixture containing meth.
+The penalty is at least 10 years in prison and up to a $4 million fine if the defendant has no felony drug convictions.
+The parameters double if the defendant has been convicted of a felony drug charge before.
 It was not immediately known if Long has a prior felony drug conviction.

-Others facing charges are Sarah McElhannon, 44, of Copperhill, Tenn.; Paula Price, 41, Jeremy Gamble, 42, Randy Greene, 48, and Paul Gribble, 48, all of Turtletown, Tenn.; Tracy Mason, 48, of McCaysville; Jose Manuel Juarez-Gonzalez, 37, of Ellenwood; Hector De La Torre, 50, of Atlanta; and Robin Welch, 42, of Copperhill, Tenn.
+Others facing charges include Sarah McElhannon, 44, of Copperhill, Tenn.; Paula Price, 41, Jeremy Gamble, 42, Randy Greene, 48, Paul Gribble, 48, all of Turtletown, Tenn.; and Tracy Mason, 48, of McCaysville.; Jose Manuel Juarez-Gonzalez, 37, of Ellenwood; Hector De La Torre, 50, of Atlanta; and Robin Welch, 42, of Copperhill, Tenn.

-Others are Corey Welch, 39, of Copperhill, Tenn.; Dennis Glover, 60, of Ranger; Melinda Adams, 24, of McCaysville; and Mitchell Hughes, 38, of Farner, Tenn.
+Others include Corey Welch, 39, of Copperhill, Tenn.; Dennis Glover, 60, of Ranger; Melinda Adams, 24, of McCaysville; and Mitchell Hughes, 38, of Farner, Tenn.

 Trial has been set for June 25 in U.S. District Court in Chattanooga.